 But knowledge and tools are not enough if you really want to make a change when you work cross-culturally.
 You’ll also need:

-Curiosity and openness – so you will approach cultural differences with an open mind, an open heart and an exploratory and learning mentality.
+Curiosity and openness – so you will approach cultural differences with open arms, a warm heart, and an exploratory and learning mentality.

 Flexibility and mental agility – so you can change between different perspectives, adjust your own behaviour, and handle the quick changes and complexity that are part of the global working environment.